exercism/docs/building/tracks/new/implement-tooling.md

 # Implement tooling

-After launching the track with the first 20+ exercises, the focus should shift to implementing the [track tooling](/docs/building/tooling).
+After launching the track with the first 20+ exercises and a test runner, the focus should shift to implementing [additional track tooling](/docs/building/tooling).

 There are two types of track tooling: